AshishKiitm/Monte-Carlo-Simulation-of-Airplane-Ticket-Overbooking/README.md

-# Title: Monte Carlo Simulation of Air Ticket Overselling
+# Monte Carlo Simulation of Air Ticket Overselling

 # Highlight part:
 #Please refer to simulation.ipynb, the Monte_Carlo funtion is the hightlight part, which simulates the real-world scenario of ticket booking of airline company